-To those brethren who publicly read these sermons in cottages and village preaching rooms, a word of hopeful encouragement.
+To those Brothers who publicly read these sermons in cottages and village preaching rooms, a word of hopeful encouragement.
 Several cases of conviction and comfort have come under my notice this year through your good work in publicly reading my discourses.
-I pray you, persevere.
+I pray you, persevere!
 No man need despair of winning souls.
 In these days the lack of talent is no bar to usefulness.
 If we cannot preach the sermon ourselves, if reading it to a few cottagers may be blessed by God the Holy Spirit, who would refuse to do it?

-Go on, dear Friends and may the Lord continue to bless us in publishing the glad tidings of His Divine Grace.
+Go on, dear Friends, and may the Lord continue to bless us in publishing the glad tidings of His Divine Grace!
 We serve a generous Master who thinks much of our littleness.
-O that we thought more of Him.
-To all my Brethren, thanks and Christian love.
-Thanks for your assistance in spreading my "words for Jesus."
-And love, because we are one in Him.
-Let me entreat you to wrestle together with me in your prayers that the good news may be received by many prepared hearts.
-If all my readers would pray for the preacher and for a blessing upon the sermons, as they travel throughout all lands, what a great result would follow!
+O that we thought more of Him!

+To all my Brothers and Sisters, thanks and Christian love.
+Thanks for your assistance in spreading my "words for Jesus," and love, because we are one in Him.
+Let me entreat you to wrestle together with me in your prayers that the Good News may be received by many prepared hearts.
+If all my readers would pray for the preacher, and for a blessing upon the sermons, as they travel throughout all lands, what a great result would follow!
 The Holy Spirit is able to make the Word as successful now as in the days of the Apostles.
-He can bring in by hundreds and thousands, as easily as by ones and twos.
-If we have the Spirit sealing our ministry with power, it will signify very little about our talent.
-Men may be poor and uneducated, their words may be broken and ungrammatical, there may be none of the polished periods of Hall or the glorious thunders of Chalmers-but if the might of the Spirit attends them, the humblest evangelists will be more successful than the most learned of Divines or the most eloquent of preachers.

-It is extraordinary Grace, not talent, that wins the day.
-It is extraordinary spiritual power, not extraordinary mental power that we need.
-Mental power may fill a Chapel-but spiritual power fills the Church.
-Mental power may gather a congregation-spiritual power will save souls.
-We want spiritual power.
-Oh, we know some before whom we shrink into nothing as to talent but who have no spiritual power!
-And when they speak, they have not the Holy Spirit with them.

-But we know others-simple-hearted worthy men, who speak their country dialect and who stand up to preach and whether it is in a barn, or the village green, the Spirit of God clothes every word with power.
-Hearts are broken, souls are saved, and sinners are born again!
-O Spirit of the living God!
-We want You.
-You are the life, the soul, the source of Your people's success.
-Without You we can do nothing.
-With You we can do everything.
+He can bring in by hundreds and thousands, as easily as by ones and twos!
+If we have the Spirit sealing our ministry with power, it will matter very little about our talent.
+Men may be poor and uneducated; their words may be broken and ungrammatical; there may be none of the polished periods of Hall or the glorious thunders of Chalmers; but if the might of the Spirit attends them, the humblest Evangelists will be more successful than the most learned of divines or the most eloquent of preachers!
+It is extraordinary Grace, not talent, that wins the day!
+It is extraordinary spiritual power, not extraordinary mental power, that we need!
+Mental power may fill a Chapel; but spiritual power fills the Church.
+Mental power may gather a congregation; spiritual power will save souls!
+We need spiritual power!
+Oh, we know some before whom we shrink into nothing as to talent, but who have no spiritual power; and when they speak, they have not the Holy Spirit with them.
+But we know others-simple-hearted, worthy men, who speak their country dialect, and who stand up to preach, and whether it is in a barn, or the village green, the Spirit of God clothes every word with power!
+Hearts are broken, souls are saved, and sinners are born-again!
+O Spirit of the living God, we need You!
+You are the life, the soul, the source of Your people's success!
+Without You we can do nothing!
+With You we can do everything!
+Dear Readers, we need above all things, the "power from on high."